Frequently Asked Questions

 How much do the park’s largest animals weigh?

 You probably guessed that the Park’s moose take the title of largest and heaviest.
 Ranging from 700 to 900 pounds, the park’s adult moose are huge mammals.

 What happens to the park wildlife in the winter?

-The park closes each year after November 11th, and reopens in mid-April.
-During this time the MWP is run by a “skeleton crew” of 4 full time staff that are here all winter, every single day.
+The park closes each year after November 11, and reopens in mid-April.
+During this time the MWP is run by a “skeleton crew” of 5 full time employees who are here all winter, every single day.
 While many of the larger mammals stay in their regular exhibits, many birds and smaller mammals are transferred to more protected enclosures on the property.
 While special dens, bedding, and other accommodations are prepared in some cases, our native wildlife is far better equipped to handle Maine’s harsh winters than humans are!

 How long do the animals live?

 Captive wildlife generally lives longer than their wild counterparts.
 Longevity is very much species dependent in either case.
 Our ground birds and opossums may only live two years, which is comparable to their natural life spans in the wild; while some of our raptors can live up to 40 years!

 It’s simple!
 Just fill out a volunteer application from the website or gatehouse.
 Mail in or drop off your application at the park and we’ll contact you to discuss available opportunities!
 Learn more about volunteer opportunities.